The Gypsy Festival During May in

 The Gypsy Festival During May in Provence, The South

-together the Gypsies, the Camargue white horses and the black bulls.
+together the Gypsies, the Camargue cowboys and their white horses, and the black bulls.

-At 4 pm the Gypsies carry the statue of the black St Sarah to the shores of
+At 4 pm the Gypsies carry the statue of their black patron Saint, St Sarah, to the shores of

 - May 24th at 10 am the ceremony begins with Mass in the church.